nik-field/wp-dam/plugins/auto-hide-admin-bar/readme.txt

 How do we make screenshots of things that are hidden? :)

 == Changelog ==
+= 1.4.3 =
+* Updated donate link

+= 1.4.2 =
+* Fixed issue with PHP 7.4.
+* Removed Admin settings, since they were not used.

 = 1.4.1 =
 * Fixed checking for existing options values.
 [Props: hanfox](https://wordpress.org/support/topic/updating-to-v1-4-throws-errors-due-to-new-empty-options/)